SM postcode area

-The SM postcode area, also known as the Sutton postcode area, is a group of seven postcode districts in England, within five post towns.
-These cover part of south-west London, as well as a small part of north Surrey.
+The SM postcode area, also known as the Sutton & Morden postcode area, is a group of seven postcode districts in England, within five post towns.
+These cover part of south-west London, as well as a small part of north-east Surrey.

 The main sorting office is in Sutton, with outgoing mail being sorted at Croydon Mail Centre.
-The area served includes most of the London Borough of Sutton, while most of SM4 covers the southwestern part of the London Borough of Merton.
+The area served includes most of the London Borough of Sutton, while most of SM4 covers the southern part of the London Borough of Merton.
 Most of SM7 and a small part of SM2 cover the northern part of the borough of Reigate and Banstead in Surrey, while SM2 also covers the village of East Ewell in the borough of Epsom and Ewell.

 Coverage

 The approximate coverage of the postcode districts: